do-i-know-it/YggdrAshill.Nuadha/Documentation/Conduction.md

 # Conduction

-This module expands feature of [Signalization](./Signalization.md) to define how you generate and distribute `Signal`.
+Conduction expands [Signalization](./Signalization.md) to define how to create and distribute `Signal`.

 ## Dependencies